spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 ### first_word_counter.py
 * This script takes .txt or .md files and a word of your choice and returns each sentence/sentences where the specified word is the first word.
     Test using mbox-short.txt.

+### grade_calculator.py
+* This script takes each grade from the Spatial Data Discovery course as a user input and outputs a final percentage and letter grade.

 ### hangman.py
 * This script uses the dictionary, american, to play Hangman in command prompt.